 - Analyzing & acting – after concluding the test, analyze the results to see not only which variant converted the best, but also why it did.
 Without understanding why it’ll be extremely challenging to make ongoing improvements in an iterative manner.

-- Keyword Research – research the search landscape for your app category/niche using an app store intelligence tool (such as App Annie, AppTweak, or Mobile Action).
+- Keyword Research for the app store – research the search landscape for your app category/niche using an app store intelligence tool (such as App Annie, AppTweak, or Mobile Action).
 Focus on the most strategic keywords that balance relevance, difficulty to rank, the competitive landscape, and search popularity.

 - Keyword Implementation and testing – implement the keywords optimally in your app’s metadata, such as your App Store keyword field, the title, subtitle, and description.